Masaki-Yamanaka/eslint-config-vue2/README.md

 # eslint-config-vue2

-A configuration of ESLint for Vue 2.x
+Configuration of ESLint for Vue 2.x

 ## Usage